 Who I Am & What I Do...

 I am a lifelong learner who is committed to waking up and growing up, so I care about curiosity, complexity, inner wisdom and being a part of the More than meets the eye.
 To my grandchildren, I am Amma.
 I like the name Amma because it reminds me that I am a part of the lineage of the Desert Abbas and Ammas who became wise guides for others as they embraced a contemplative life.

 For 15 years I had the privilege of contracting with people to help them live better lives...to gain insight and awareness, and to function in daily life with greater flexibility and satisfaction.
-This has often included acknowledging Mystery as divine presence and exploring the nature of that Presence.
+This has often included attuning to Mystery and exploring the nature of God.

-Today, I invite covenantal relationships rather than contractual ones, and my work focuses more on helping people to fully embrace the questions in service to seeing the Divine in ALL things...even within themselves.
+Today, I invite covenantal relationships rather than contractual ones, and my work focuses more on helping people to fully embrace the questions in service to seeing the divine presence in ALL things...even within themselves.
 Knowledge of psychology is helpful but it is in service to the holy work that is taking place.

 Professional Education & Credentials...